kptdev/kpt/site/book/06-deploying-packages/02-applying-a-package.md

 0 resource(s) pruned, 0 skipped, 0 failed (dry-run)
 ```

+When combined with server-side apply, the resources in the package pass through
+all the validation steps on the API server.

 ## Observe the package

 After you have deployed the package, you can get its current status at any time: